Packing for hospital is an exciting part of preparing for the birth of your baby.

 If you’re planning to give birth at a midwifery-led birth centre, your midwife will probably give you a list of what you need to pack.

-In case you are not allowed to use a mobile phone at the place where you give birth, make a list of vital phone numbers to keep in your bag (such as those of your partner, your birthing partner, and whoever will be looking after your other children).
+Update your mobile phone contacts.
+If you don’t have a mobile phone, make a list of vital phone numbers to keep in your bag (such as those of your partner, your birthing partner, and whoever will be looking after your other children).

 What to pack for hospital